Probiotics and Lyme Disease

 Conclusion

-To summarise, while there aren't many research specifically concentrating on the role of probiotics in the treatment of Lyme disease, it's important to remember that there are a few ways in which probiotics could be beneficial to Lyme disease sufferers.
+To summarize, while there isn't much research specifically concentrating on the role of probiotics in the treatment of Lyme disease, it's important to remember that there are a few ways in which probiotics could be beneficial to Lyme disease sufferers.
 As a result, it's important for us as practitioners to remember our clients' guts, both during therapy and recovery.
-Gut flora are the unsung heroes of our bodies since they're sometimes overlooked.
+Gut flora are the unsung heroes of our bodies, which are sometimes overlooked.